EugeneHSS/SimpleNoteTakingApp/README.md

 ## Build

 ### Directly from terminal
 1. Navigate to the project root (`SimpleNoteTakingApp`).
+2. Run the following commands to clean and restore:

+        dotnet clean
+        dotnet restore

-2. Build the project in **Release** mode:
+3. Now run the buld command to build the project in **Release** mode:

-        dotnet build -c Release --project App/SimpleNoteTakingApp.csproj
+        dotnet build -c Release

-3. Run the app directly from the terminal:
+4. Run the app directly from the terminal:

         dotnet run -c Release --project App/SimpleNoteTakingApp.csproj